Introduction

 Tucked away in an old part of the Illinois Veterans Home, the All Wars Museum (1707 N. 12th St.; 217.222.8641) has artifacts from pretty much every war the US has ever fought in.
 Among the most impressive items are the original flags, uniforms, and prints (open March to early Dec.).
 The museum also has a diorama of the D-Day invasion that includes a 40-second sound clip from the actual invasion.

 Dr. Richard Eells was an anti-slavery activist who risked his own life and fortune to help hundreds of enslaved people escape to freedom.
-Tours of his home (415 Jersey St.; 217.223.1800), built in 1835, describe Eells’ life and role with the Underground Railroad.
+Tours of the Quincy Underground Railroad Museum (415 Jersey St.), built in 1835, describe Eells’ life and role with the secret network of freedom advocates.
 The home has been restored to its 1840-era appearance, and tours also highlight the building’s architectural influences.
-Tours are generally offered on Saturday afternoons from February to November, but it’s a good idea to call in advance to confirm that the house is open.
+Call for tour times (217.223.1800).

 The Lincoln Douglas Debate Interpretive Center (128 N. 5th St.; 217.223.5099) has educational panels on the content and context of the debate that took place across the street in Washington Park.